 3. Answer the questions

 Try not to lose sight of what the interviewer’s question was when you answer.
 Practising in advance with a friend can help.

 Before you skip this item because it seems way too obvious, just remember that when you’re in the moment, it’s easy to lose sight of what the interviewer asked and start rambling.
 It’s okay to give yourself a few seconds to think instead of immediately talking about the first thing that comes into your head.
 Don’t be afraid to say you need a moment or ask your interviewer to repeat the question.

-Practise doing this with a trusted friend or colleague in advance.
+Practice doing this with a trusted friend or colleague in advance.
 By letting them ask you questions you might not expect, it can help you assess your ability to respond quickly.
-The more you practise the easier it will be for your brain to be prepared by surprise questions when it comes across this situation again.
+The more you practice the easier it will be for your brain to be prepared by surprise questions when it comes across this situation again.

 4. Prepare concrete examples you can share for competency-based questions

 Don’t expect too many questions about your technical knowledge.
 Instead, prepare relevant and meaningful examples from past experiences going into the interview.
 This applies to all applicants at Shell, from students and graduates to those more experienced applicants.

 Make a mental list of concrete examples you can share about your achievements.

 Toib Olomowewe, a Graduate Recruiter at Shell explains:

 "We mostly ask competency questions as opposed to technical questions.
 Let's say they've applied for a Finance role.
 We won't ask them about different accounting methodologies, or different elements of accounting.